LePage is blocking public campaign payments, Maine ethics chief says

 Wayne said that about 200 legislative candidates are participating in the public campaign financing program, and that initial general election payments were made to them and one candidate for governor earlier this month.
 Many of the candidates have since qualified for additional funding by collecting hundreds or thousands of $5 qualifying donations, but Wayne said there is only about $390,000 available for the rest of June.

-Based on the number of additional qualifying contributions recently submitted, Wayne said 37 Senate candidates have qualified for $700,350 in additional funding; 82 House candidates have qualified for $327,675 and independent gubernatorial candidate Terry Hayes is owed $350,000.
+Based on the number of additional qualifying contributions recently submitted, which are still being processed, Wayne said 37 Senate candidates have qualified for an estimated $700,350 in additional funding; 82 House candidates have qualified for $327,675 and independent gubernatorial candidate Terry Hayes is potentially owed $350,000.

 Wayne said candidates have already been told that because of LePage’s refusal to sign off on a higher spending limit for the fourth quarter, payments will be reduced.